jpsca/sqla-wrapper/docs/models.rst

 Things to keep in mind:

--   The baseclass for all your models is called `db.Model`.
+-   The base class for all your models is called `db.Model`.
 It's stored on the SQLAlchemy instance you have to create.
 See :ref:`quickstart` for more details.
 -   Some parts that are required in SQLAlchemy are optional in SQLAlchemy-Wrapper.
 For instance the table name is automatically set for you (unless overridden) by pluralizing the class name with the `inflection <http://inflection.readthedocs.org>`_ library.
 So, for example, a ``UserEmail`` model gets a table named ``user_emails``.